davidekunno93/Routewise-FrontEnd/README.md

 *Marker press on itinerary page scrolls to the place in the itinerary
 <!-- *Changed boundary search icon  -->
 <!-- *update location icon for dropdown places -->
+Rounded btns might be the way to go?

 Reach out to ppl working at a prospective company and try to get referrals